IAmTheBlurr/Automancy/README.md

     # Check to see if the "not found" text still exists
     if wikipedia.not_found_text.exists
         print('Forever alone...')

+### Considerations
+The great thing about these two methods is that you can perform the same kinds of actions with the same commands independent of how you build your models.

+Sometimes it might be advantageous to build a page model on the fly if you're in a situation where you've got extremely dynamic pages.
+If this is the case, you could technically create many "components" (a-la React, Polymer, etc), and mirror your automation scripts to the UI design, adding objects to page models only as needed.

+It might also be advantageous to construct more statically defined Page models as a class to mirror components or features in a web app, able to stand on its own, able to be extended easily, able to be included in a library of models representing an entire web UI, and able to have custom functions defined within it to string together multiple Elemental actions in a single call.

 ## Project Structure
 This section outlines the high level thinking about the design of the modules, and the directory structure employed.